interaapps/docs/src/assets/docs/interaapps/accounts/header.md

 ### Login with Username & Password
-You can get an Auth-Key either by logging in via the API
+You can get an Auth-Key either by logging in via the API.
+This method is **NOT** recommended.
+The usage might change and this method doesn't work if 2FA or other Login-Methods are enabled.

 ```js
 POST https://accounts.interaapps.de/api/v2/auth/login